svanderburg/dysnomia/README.md

         unlock)
             echo "Echo activation script: Unlock service: $2" ;;
     esac

     # Print the environment variables

     echo "Environment variables:"
     set

 Currently, Dysnomia supports four activities:

-* `activate` is used to activate the component in a container
+* `activate` is used to activate the component in a container.
-* `deactivate` is used to deactivate the component in a container
+* `deactivate` is used to deactivate the component in a container.
 * `lock` is invoked by Disnix before the upgrade transition starts.
 This operation can be used to consult a deployed component to determine whether it is safe to upgrade and to take precautions before the upgrade starts (such as queing incoming connections).
 * `unlock` is invoked by Disnix after the upgrade transition is over.
 This can be used to notify the component to resume its normal operations.